telerik/kendo-ui-core/docs/intro/widget-basics/editing.md

 > **Important**
 >
 > The Kendo UI Scheduler has [a static model structure](/api/javascript/data/schedulerevent#fields) and it follows only the predefined model fields list.
-If you want to edit additional fields,use [a custom editor template]({% slug howto_customize_editand_event_templates_scheduler %}).
+If you want to edit additional fields, use [a custom editor template]({% slug howto_customize_editand_event_templates_scheduler %}).

 The auto-generated editor form is bound to the model through the [Kendo UI MVVM pattern]({% slug overview_mvvmpattern_kendoui %}).
 The widget also allows you to override this form by using a custom editor template.